omar/gopangea.github.io/_jobs/software-engineer-platform.md

 ### Applying
 In your application, please include:

-- Play Store links to apps you’ve contributed to and a description of portions you've  built
 - Links to your online profiles (GitHub, Twitter, etc)
 - Resume, LinkedIn profile, or Stack Overflow CV